Trump's Tariff Pause with EU Likely to Extend, Says Swedish Minister

 "Small steps"

-He believes that the EU will ultimately be able to pressure on Donald Trump much harder than the British.
+Dousa believes that the EU will be able to press President Donald Trump much harder than the British – with "both carrot and stick".

-If that's what's waiting for Europe, the US can expect us to take countermeasures.
+If that's what's waiting for Europe, the US can expect us to move forward with countermeasures.
 It's far from a free trade agreement.
-I'm not even sure I would call it a trade agreement at all, he says about the British deal last week.
+I'm not even sure I would call it a trade agreement at all, he says about the British deal.

-In the Trump administration's trade shock against almost the entire world on April 2, 20% tariffs were introduced against the EU.
-A week later, Trump announced that they would be halved to 10% in 90 days to see if the EU and the US can make a deal on trade issues.
+In the Trump administration's tariff shock against almost the entire world on April 2, 20 percent tariffs were introduced against the EU.
+A week later, Trump announced that they would be halved to 10 percent in 90 days to see if the EU and the US can make a deal on trade issues.

-Besides these tariffs – which apply to all goods from the EU – Trump has also introduced tariffs on metals, cars, and car parts at 25% for the whole world, including EU countries.
-There have also been threats of new US tariffs on, among other things, semiconductors, aircraft, and film.
+Besides these tariffs – which apply to all goods from the EU – Trump has also introduced tariffs on metals, cars, and car parts at 25 percent for the entire world, including EU countries like Sweden.
+There have also been threats of new US tariffs on, among other things, medicines, semiconductors, airplanes, and film.

-The EU has been trying to lure the US to the negotiating table with concessions and rule changes to benefit American interests, as well as a new effort to jointly combat Chinese overproduction.
+The EU has, for over five weeks, tried to lure the US to the negotiating table with big deals, concessions, and rule changes to benefit American interests, as well as a new effort to jointly combat Chinese overproduction.

-But despite three meetings between the EU's trade commissioner Maros Sefcovic, and the US trade representative Jamieson Greer, nothing has happened.
-An EU diplomat states that it still seems to lack a mandate to negotiate with the EU from Donald Trump.
+But despite three meetings between the EU's trade commissioner Maros Sefcovic and the US trade representative Jamieson Greer, nothing has happened.
+An EU diplomat says that it still seems to lack a mandate to negotiate with the EU from Donald Trump.

 Loading related articles...